 When it comes to UC (unified communications), Teams is a very useful solution, but it’s not the only option that Office 365 has to offer.
 Skype for Business includes many of the same features as Teams, though it lacks the collaborative features that Teams provides.
 For one reason or another, some businesses choose Skype for Business over Teams.
 Fortunately, when it comes to your unified communications, it doesn’t have to be either/or.

 Microsoft has a system in place called “Coexistence Mode” that allows for a customer to run both Skype and Teams.
 “Mode” consists not of one, but five different individual modes that vary in features.
 This includes “islands,” which allows the user to test both clients.
 Also included is “Skype only” and “Teams only”, which features one solution respectively.
 Two other modes include Skype with extra Teams functions.
 One mode includes collaborative features and the other mode offers both “collaboration” and “meetings”.
 Of course, it warrants mentioning that while your options are open, the end goal of “Mode” is to transition from using Skype for Business to using Teams.

-Skype for Business might seem less intimidating than Teams, and therefore a good choice for your business, but bear in mind that based on Microsoft’s plans, it may not be long for this world.
-Though Microsoft has no set date to end support for Skype, Office 365 users are currently being onboarded to Teams, whether they actively use Skype or not.
+Skype for Business might seem less intimidating than Teams, and therefore a good choice for your business, but bear in mind that Microsoft has recently announced end of life for Skype for Business Online.
+Office 365 users are currently being onboarded to Teams, whether they actively use Skype or not.
 This is no cause for concern for current Skype users, however, as on-premises servers will continue working unhindered.
 Nevertheless, for a prospective user, this might be a good reason to cut out the middle man entirely and jump straight into Teams.